Trusted Guide to Nursing CEUs

-Read on to make the most of your CEUs 👇
+How to Make the Most of Your CEUs 👇

 1. Make a Plan

 CEUs are time consuming and frustrating to find, obtain, and keep track of.
-Don’t get into the habit of being just months away from another renewal and realizing you barely have a CEU to your name.
-You then end up keeping your eyes peeled for any and every free or convenient CEU you can get your hands on.
+Don’t get into the habit of being just months away from another renewal, realizing you barely have a single CEU to your name.
+You're then forced to keep your eyes peeled for free nursing CEUs at the last minute.
 Don’t get CEU-desperate.
 Give yourself the luxury of having standards and avoiding more stress than necessary.

 It’s essential to make a plan and be strategic about CEUs.

 First, determine your next renewal date.
 Even better, determine the absolute latest date for renewal submission to maintain active status.
 It is definitely not worth risking the chance of your current license expiring and not being able to work (and leaving your co-workers short a shift or two), or even worse, having to renew from an inactive status.